 About Jordan Valley Water

-Primarily a wholesaler of water to cities and improvement districts within Salt Lake County, Jordan Valley Water Conservancy District is a political subdivision of the State of Utah and one of the largest water districts in the state.
-It was created in 1951 under the Water Conservancy Act and was called the Salt Lake County Water Conservancy District until 1999.
+Primarily a wholesaler of water to cities and improvement districts within Salt Lake County, Jordan Valley Water Conservancy District is one of the largest water districts in the state.
+Its board of nine trustees represent eight geographical divisions—some of the fastest-growing areas in the state.